jakaspeh/jakaspeh.github.io/_posts/2016-01-04-arguments.md

 The reasoning behind it is that a thread, during a construction, takes a function and copies all of the arguments to its internal storage.
-Then, accordingly to the function signature, thread passes arguments to the function by values or references.
+Then, accordingly to the function signature, thread passes the copies to the function by values or references.
 If the function expects a reference, it gets a reference to an internal copy of the object.